 - For therapists, themselves, the benefits are vast.
 Telehealth affords therapy professionals a flexibility that is not possible with clinical practice.
 It also isn’t nearly as physically taxing on therapy professionals as traditional clinical therapy practice can be.

 Telehealth, despite its many merits, and like anything else, also has drawbacks.
 At the moment, it is only possible for therapists to practice virtually in the states they are licensed.
-Also, patient acquisition has proven to be tough for some, and Medicare does not currently reimburse for use of remote medicine.
+Also, patient acquisition has proven to be tough for some.
+Atop that, Medicare does not currently reimburse for use of remote physical, occupational, or speech therapy, though Medicaid does, at least in some states, and third-party payers all come with their own rules for telehealth reimbursement.
 Though, as telehealth continues to catch on and healthcare, as a whole, moves toward models that involve more immediate, remote care options, those hurdles to successful telehealth practice may be removed.

 What are your thoughts on telehealth therapy?